 Sickle Cell Anemia In Children

-Sickle cell anemia is a disease that causes your child's body to break down too many red blood cells (RBCs).
+Sickle cell anemia is a disease that causes red blood cells (RBCs) to be sickle (crescent) shaped instead of round.
+This causes your child's body to break down the RBCs faster than usual.
 RBCs carry oxygen to all the organs and tissues.
-Sickle cell anemia is one type of sickle cell disease.
-The disease causes RBCs to be sickle (crescent) shaped.
+When RBCs break down faster than usual, less oxygen reaches your child's body.
+Sickle cell anemia is a serious form of sickle cell disease.
 Your child's risk increases if both his parents have the gene for sickle cell anemia.
-Your child's healthcare provider can confirm your child has sickle cell anemia from the shape of your RBCs.
+Your child's healthcare provider can confirm your child has sickle cell anemia with a blood test.

 WHILE YOU ARE HERE: